Ukraine and Russia: What you need to know right now

 FIGHTING

-* In the capital Kyiv, shells hit a shopping centre on Sunday evening, killing at least eight people.

-* Russian artillery continues to pound the eastern cities of Kharkhiv, Sumy and Chernihiv.

-* But the focal point is Mariupol, a strategically important southern port.
-There, horror and bewilderment stalk the devastated, Russian-besieged city, where some bury neighbours in roadside graves.
+* The focal point is Mariupol, a strategically important southern port.
+There, horror and bewilderment stalk the devastated city, where some bury neighbours in roadside graves.

+* Russian artillery continues to blast the eastern cities of Kharkhiv, Sumy and Chernihiv.

 REFUGEES